sagemath/trac_to_gh/Issue 4268.md

 # Issue 4268: SQLDatabase, et al. should use SQLAlchemy

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4268

 Original creator: ekirkman